shrutityagi4102/myleetcodesolutions/README.md

 183. How Many Numbers Are Smaller Than the Current Number
 184. Cells in a Range on an Excel Sheet
 185. XOR Operation in an array
+186. Count the Digits That Divide a Number